OpenNebula/website/content/product/operation_references/opennebula_services_configuration/oned.md

 ## Marketplace Driver Configuration

-Drivers to manage different marketplaces, specialized for the storage Back-end
+Drivers to manage different Marketplaces, specialized for the storage backend.

 - `EXECUTABLE`: path of the transfer driver executable as an absolute path or relative to `/usr/lib/one/mads/`
 - `ARGUMENTS`: for the driver executable:
-  - `-t` number of threads, i.e. number of simultaneous repo operations
+  - `-t` number of threads, i.e., number of simultaneous repo operations
-  - `-m` marketplace mads separated by commas
+  - `-m` Marketplace mads separated by commas
   - `--proxy` proxy URI, if required to access the internet.
 For example `--proxy http://1.2.3.4:5678`
   - `-w` timeout in seconds to execute external commands (default unlimited)